simon-anthony/sqldev_krb/README.md

 cd krb5
 ```
 Alternatively, download and extract the tar arcvhive of the latest distribution from [MIT](https://web.mit.edu/kerberos/dist/).
 Currently this is 1.22.1

+The version of the Windows package ("kfw") is defined in the file `src/windows/kerberos.ver` found relative to the source root.
+Currently this is 4.1.

 #### Build Script